Kudoo39/trello-api/README.md

 - I configured CORS (Cross-Origin Resource Sharing) to enhance the security of the backend.
 The API is only accessible from the frontend URL to prevent unauthorized access from other origins.

 ## Deployment
 - I deployed the Trello API backend project on AWS Lightsail for reliable hosting.
-The project was deploy at [trelloapi.crabdance.com](trelloapi.crabdance.com).
+The project was deployed at [trelloapi.crabdance.com](trelloapi.crabdance.com).